-Particularly interesting biomechanical analysis and the nanoparticles investigation.
-Especially with these two companies was very much specialized knowledge required.
-Nevertheless, the student explained well.
+Particularly interesting were the biomechanical analysis and the nanoparticles investigation.
+Especially with these two companies was very specialized much knowledge required.
+Nevertheless, student explained well.
 Finally, we were at the workshop.
-Were there we were shown around and saw where the race car was built.
+Were there we were shown around and see where the race car built.
 It was really good to see how old the machines are.